-At the Rosenbach, our enthusiastic, dedicated volunteers guide visitors through the Rosenbach brothers’ historic house and its collections.
+The Rosenbach seeks volunteers to guide visitors through the Rosenbach brothers’ historic house and library.

-- The Rosenbach asks for a commitment of three shifts of three hours each per month, with a possible three tours per shift, depending on visitation.
+- The Rosenbach asks for a commitment of three shifts per month.

-- Guides are expected to attend at least three continuing education sessions each year.
+- Guides are expected to attend at least three Guide Workshops each year.

-- Outgoing personality, strong verbal communication skills, and stamina for giving tours
+- Outgoing personality, strong verbal communication skills, ability to be flexible and adaptable, and stamina for giving tours.

-- A desire to make a long term commitment to sharing enthusiasm for Rosenbach collections in a serious and thoughtful way
+- A desire to make a long term commitment to sharing enthusiasm for The Rosenbach collections in a serious and thoughtful way.

-Rosenbach guides receive free admission to the museum and many programs, discounted registration for Rosenbach book groups, invitation to the annual volunteer appreciation dinner, discounts in the Museum shop, continuing education sessions, and trips.
+The Rosenbach Museum and Library guides receive free admission to the Rosenbach for themselves, friends, and family, discounted admission to many programs, discounted registration for courses, invitation to The Rosenbach’s annual volunteer appreciation luncheon, discounts in the museum shop, and continuing education sessions.